 Course Name : Software Defined Radio

-Course Code : ECEN4121
+Course Code : Course Code : ECEN4121

-Contact Hours L Т Р Total Credit Points
+Contact Hours per week L Т Р Total Credit Points

 per week 3 0 0 3 3

-1. Understand the technological differences between families of radios.

-2. Explain the function of reconfigurable hardware.

-3. Analyze the processing techniques required for software defined radio.

-4. Evaluate the effects of probability in communication reliability.

-5. Analyze the synchronization requirements in SDR and SDR based networks.

-6. Analyze functioning of different families of radios.
+- 1. Understand the technological differences between families of radios. - 2.
+Explain the function of reconfigurable hardware. - 3.
+Analyze the processing techniques required for software defined radio. - 4.
+Evaluate the effects of probability in communication reliability. - 5.
+Analyze the requirements of estimation and equalization in wireless data communication. - 6.
+Explain the working of different models of an SDR and Smart antenna so that in future, they can design such radios.